ycchen1989/Var-QuantumCircuits-DeepRL/README.md

 # Variational-Quantum-Circuits-DeepReinforcementLearning

+**NEWS** We start a non-commericial interview series: a first talk with Sam and his experience working VQC-DRL since 2018.

+Feel free to check the video, if you are interested in the stories behind.
+[Part 1](https://www.youtube.com/watch?v=hpnw8x3ob5E) and [Part 2](https://www.youtube.com/watch?v=JGIWxpA_X1w&).

 This is the numerical code for the article: \
 [Variational Quantum Circuits for Deep Reinforcement Learning](https://arxiv.org/abs/1907.00397) (first released in Aug.
 2019)